Toyota Corona: Rear-wheel-drive model (T140; 1982)

 The T140, which would become the longest running Corona series, entered production as a rear-wheel-drive sedan, coupé and wagon in January 1982.
 Manufacture by Toyota Australia continued until 1987, by which time the T150 series had already been released.
 The T140 series was also brought out in a diesel/LPG powered, high-roofed taxicab version which was particularly popular in Hong Kong, Macau, and Singapore.
 The T140 was not exported to many markets where the T130 had been sold (such as Indonesia), with many importers choosing to hold out for the front-wheel-drive T150.

 Starting with this generation series, the Toyota Carina platform was altered from its original Toyota Celica beginnings to the Corona platform.
 The Corona remained exclusive to Japanese dealerships Toyopet Store, and the Carina continued to be sold new only at Toyota Store locations in conjunction to the larger Toyota Crown.
+Cumulative production of the Corona reached six million units in November 1986.